emerge-ehri/fhir-specification/docs/source/index.rst

 Specification Aim
 ==================
-The aim of the eMERGE test results return specification and implementation is to inform the efforts of the HL7 CG workgroup so as to accelerate the process towards a normative standard for general practice in clinical genetic test reporting.
+The aim of the eMERGE test results return specification and implementation is to inform the efforts of the |hl7-cg-wg| so as to accelerate the process towards a normative standard for general practice in clinical genetic test reporting.

 .. toctree::